Solamil/rsync-script/README.md

 The script provides section `CUSTOMIZABLE SCRIPT VARIABLES` where variables can be modified to a particular needs of each user.
 Most of the variables should work right from the start.
 The only variables to take care of are environment variable `RS_USER` and `RS_HOST`.
+Ideally those variables can be set in config file `~/.config/rsync/rsrc`.
 Either define them explicitly in command line e.g. `export RS_USER="test" RS_HOST="my_desktop"` or in a file.

-Other configuration can be done in functions started as `rsync-*()` for example `rsync-dirs` or `rsync-files`.
-Those functions can be found in `rsync functions` section.
-Mainly list of directories should be changed to fit to a particular environment.
+The other configuration what file to avoid or add is done by rsync filters in each directory.
 ## Usage

 ```
-Usage: 	rs dirs [local] pull|push [RSYNCOPTIONS]
+Usage: 	rs home [local] pull|push [RSYNCOPTIONS]
-		Transfer specified in rsync_dirs() function.
+		Transfer files in $HOME directory, considering rsync filters.
 	rs media [local] pull|push [RSYNCOPTIONS]
 		Transfer specified in rsync_media() function.
 	rs ls [DIR] [RSYNCOPTIONS]